Deploy Microsoft Teams Rooms with Exchange on premises

 Before you deploy Microsoft Teams Rooms with Exchange on premises, be sure you have met the requirements.
 For more information, see Microsoft Teams Rooms requirements.

 If you are deploying Microsoft Teams Rooms with Exchange on premises, you will be using Active Directory administrative tools to add an email address for your on-premises domain account.
-This account will be synced to Office 365.
+This account will be synced to Microsoft 365 or Office 365.
 You will need to:

 Create an account and synchronize the account with Active Directory.